lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 The instructions here assume that you are writing for the ``ExampleCam`` camera, with the new package called ``obs_example``.
+Here we put the code in a ``lsst.obs`` module hierarchy but this is not required by the Data Butler and you can use any hierarchy that suits your needs.

 .. _translator: